 - Either boil it in a lot of water or let it sit in water for some time.

-Or you can use our Scalp and Hair care range!
-Our Serum, our Cleansing Cream, our Mask are all enriched with fermented rice water.
-They’re also at the right pH, sulfate-free, ultra gentle and allow you to treat more and wash less.
+Or you can use our Scalp&Hair care range!
+Our Serum, our Cleansing Cream, our Mask are all enriched with fermented rice water (you’ll find it under the sweet name of Saccharomyces/Rice Ferment Filtrate).
+They’re also at the right pH to avoid damaging sensitive scalps, sulfate-free, ultra-gentle and allow you to treat more and wash less.

 We went all the way to Korea to source this wonder.
 Our fermented rice water is made from organic rice, and in the fields, ducks are used to remove insects, instead of chemical insecticides.
 The result is cute pictures of duck patrols like this.

 And you, have you ever used rice water products or DIYs to take care of your microbiome hair?